What is Windows XP end of support?

 What happens if I continue to use Windows XP?

 If you continue to use Windows XP now that support has ended, your computer will still work but it might become more vulnerable to security risks and viruses.
-Asset not found 8 is also no longer supported, so if your Windows XP PC is connected to the Internet and you use Asset not found 8 to surf the web, you might be exposing your PC to additional threats.
+Internet Explorer 8 is also no longer supported, so if your Windows XP PC is connected to the Internet and you use Internet Explorer 8 to surf the web, you might be exposing your PC to additional threats.
 Also, as more software and hardware manufacturers continue to optimize for more recent versions of Windows, you can expect to encounter more apps and devices that do not work with Windows XP.

 How do I stay protected?